xuoxod/mypyscript/README.md

 ### _I had started some Python tutorials and so this project is for reference_

-##### This repo is a working reference project that creates a pyi-makespec file for a python script.
+##### This repo is a working reference project that creates a pyi-makespec string for use with pyinstaller.

 ---